nestjs/docs.nestjs.com/content/microservices/basics.md

 #### Patterns

-Microservices recognize both messages and events through patterns.
+Microservices recognize both messages and events by patterns.
 A pattern is a plain value, for example, a literal object or a string.
-Eventually, every pattern is being serialized, so it can be sent over the network along with the data.
-Hence, the receiver can easily associate the incoming message with the corresponding handler.
+Eventually, every pattern is being serialized so it can be sent over the network along with the data.
+Hence, the consumer can easily associate the incoming message with the corresponding handler.

 #### Request-response

 The request-response communication mechanism is useful when you have to **exchange** messages among various, external services.
-Additionally, with this paradigm, you can be sure that the service has actually received the message.
+Additionally, with this paradigm, you can be certain that the service has actually received the message (without the built-in ACKs feature).
+However, the request-response paradigm doesn't make too much sense with streaming platforms supplied with log based persistence, such as [Kafka](https://docs.confluent.io/3.0.0/streams/) or [NATS streaming](https://github.com/nats-io/node-nats-streaming) as they are designed to solve a different range of issues.

-In order to enable services to exchange data over the network, Nest creates two channels in which one is responsible for transferring the data while the other listens to the incoming response.
-However, it's not always the case.
-For instance, platforms as [NATS](https://nats.io/) provide such a feature out-of-the-box so we don't have to do it on our own.
+In order to enable services to exchange data over the network, Nest creates two channels in which one is responsible for transferring the data while the other is waiting for the incoming response.
+It's not always the case though.
+For instance, platforms such as [NATS](https://nats.io/) provide this feature out-of-the-box and therefore, we don't have to do it manually.

 Basically, to create a message handler (based on the request-response paradigm), we use the `@MessagePattern()` decorator which is imported from the `@nestjs/microservices` package.